English Learners in NUSD

 In addition to the requirements mentioned above, if the primary language of a pupil is other than English, he/she or she shall demonstrate English proficiency on the English Language Proficiency Assessments for California (ELPAC), or any successor English language proficiency assessment, in transition kindergarten, kindergarten, or any of grades one to twelve, inclusive (EC Section 51461).

-For questions regarding English Learner Services, please contact School Leadership and Support at (916) 473-0040.
+For questions regarding English Learner Services, please contact the Office of the Chief Academic Officer at (916) 473-0040.